afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 At write:

+- Ignored in USB devices.
-- If both VID and PID are set to 0000, this field must match AA96 (hexadecimal).
+- If either VID or PID (or both) is set to 0000, this field must match AA96 (hexadecimal).
 - Otherwise, this field must match $(VID*PID)\mod{65536}$.

   For example, if $VID=7504$ and $PID=303$, then this control code must match
   $(7504*303)\mod{65536}=2273712\mod{65536}=45488$

-No changes are made if there is no match.
+**No changes are made if there is no match.**

 [def]: ../../src/include/SimWheelTypes.h